Spirizeon/berzi.hashnode.dev/cm8heujpo002b0ajx7ui6b027.md

 #### Smart Homes and Edge AI

 Devices in your home can process your data locally using encryption that ensures your personal information never leaves your control.
-This allows for personalized AI services without privacy concerns.

 #### Genetic Testing